vmohir/vmohir/README.md

-Lead Front-end engineer, with a keen focus on UI/UX design and mobile app development.
-Angular contributor and open-source enthusiast.
+Front-end engineer, with a keen focus on UI/UX design and mobile app development.

 ### My Stackoverflow Profile